Interactive Labs

 How Labs Work

 Each lab is a structured confrontation with a quantitative reality that surprises.
-The pedagogical design is based on a simple observation: a student who predicts wrong and then discovers why has learned more than a student who reads a correct answer.
+The pedagogical design rests on a simple observation: a student who predicts wrong and then discovers why has learned more than a student who reads a correct answer.
+The prediction lock is what makes that possible — you cannot passively watch the simulator; you have to commit first.

 The Predict-Discover-Explain Cycle